 Steiner taught that Archangels are gods two levels higher than humankind.
 Each Archangel oversees a large human grouping such as a nation or a race.
 Each Archangel thus serves as the shared spirit or soul of a particular group such as a nation or race.

 Here is how Archangels are described today in an Anthroposophical reference book:

-“Archangel — spiritual being … An archangel can serve as a national spirit, inspiring a whole nation with all its characteristics such as language, ethics and folk customs … Expressions such as ‘folk-soul’ and ‘folk spirit’ indicate the same spiritual being.” — Waldorf teacher Henk van Oort, ANTHROPOSOPHY A-Z (Sophia Books, Rudolf Steiner Press, 2011), pp. 8-9.
+“Archangel — [a high] spiritual being … An archangel can serve as a national spirit, inspiring a whole nation with all its characteristics such as language, ethics and folk customs … Expressions such as ‘folk-soul’ and ‘folk spirit’ indicate the same spiritual being.” — Waldorf teacher Henk van Oort, ANTHROPOSOPHY A-Z (Sophia Books, Rudolf Steiner Press, 2011), pp. 8-9.